deatrich/linux-home-server/customization.md

 [rtc]: https://en.wikipedia.org/wiki/Real-time_clock
 [rtc-for-pi]: [https://www.pishop.ca/product/ds3231-real-time-clock-module-for-raspberry-pi/|

-## Enable Boot-up Console Messages
+## Enable boot-up console messages

 Maybe like me you like seeing informational messages as a computer boots up.
 In that case you need to edit */boot/firmware/cmdline.txt* and remove the *quiet* argument.
-On my system this one line file nows ends in:\
+On my system this one line file now ends in:\
   '... fixrtc splash'\
 instead of\
   '... fixrtc quiet splash':